HorizenOfficial/HorizenAcademy/README.md

 # Horizen Academy Website

+This project is archived.
+Refer to the new Horizen Academy project here: https://github.com/HorizenOfficial/horizen-academy-v2

 This is the first iteration of creating a website for Horizen Academy that utilizes a static site generator.
 It is based on past work but will evolve over time to leverage new technologies.

 ## Getting Started